Romuald-Yapo/Romuald-Yapo/README.md

 👋 Hi, I’m Jean YAPO

-🌱 I just graduated from a Master’s degree in Data Science
+🌱 I recently graduated with a Master's degree in Data Science

 👀 I’m interested in AI, Sport, Volunteering and Travelling